Main Content

 Open the Pivot Table task in the Live Editor.
 Expand the Filter rows section, and click the triangle icon in the header of the Smoker variable.
 Apply a filter to focus only on rows in the input table that correspond to nonsmoking patients.
 The resulting table is filtered from 100 to 66 rows.

 Then, specify the grouping variables.
-Select the Location variable in the Rows field, and select the SelfAssessedHealthStatus variable in the Columns field.
+Select the Location variable in the Rows panel, and select the SelfAssessedHealthStatus variable in the Columns panel.

 The resulting pivoted table contains the average age of nonsmoking patients reporting each health status for each hospital location.
 To include the average age for each health status regardless of the location, select Include totals for columns in the Select optional pivot parameters section.